ibm-cloud-docs/watson-knowledge-studio/aql-reference.md

 **Example 4: Misuse of grouping specification**

-The regular expression in this code sample contains neither `group -1` nor `group 3000`.
-This will result in a compilation error.
+The regular expression in this code sample does not contain `group -1` or `group 3000`.
+This results in a compilation error.

 ```
 create view ErrorExample as